irods/irods/manual.rst

 :Error Code: SYS_EXCEED_CONNECT_CNT -9000

-This error occurs when one of the iRODS servers is trying to connect to another server but is actually being routed back to itself.
+This error occurs when one of the iRODS servers fails to recognize itself as localhost (and probably the target of the request) and subsequently routes the request to another server (with its hostname).
 This usually occurs because of a configuration error in /etc/hosts possibly due to:

 #.
 DHCP lease renewal